commercionetwork/commercionetwork/x/did/spec/README.md

 > An identity is the method used inside the Commercio Network blockchain in order to identify documents' senders and recipients.

-In order to create an identity, you simply have to create a Commercio Network address, which will have the following form:
+In order to create an identity, you should start by creating a Commercio Network address, which will have the following form:

 ```
 did:com:<unique part>
 ```

+The address it itself a DID Decentralized Identifier.

 In order to do so, you can use the CLI and execute the following command: